-In addition the Company has agreed with Mr Ian Levy as Managing Director in providing the services to the Company at an agreed rate of \$250,000 for the year 2021.
-Shares had been issued to Mr Ian Levy and approved by shareholders during 2021 for his services rendered in the previous year, 2020.
+In addition the Company has agreed with Mr Ian Levy as Executive Director in providing the services to the Company at an agreed rate of \$220,000 for the year 2022.

 There was one service agreement in place formalising the terms of remuneration of Dr Mark Cooksey.
-The agreement has no specific term, remunerated in \$220,000 p.a and may be terminated by either party upon reasonable notice.
+The agreement has no specific term, remunerated in \$280,000 p.a and may be terminated by either party upon reasonable notice.
 The Company may terminate the agreement in the event of serious misconduct by either party without any compensatory payment.

 There was one service agreement in place formalising the terms of remuneration of Mr Hawker.
-The agreement has no specific term, remunerated in \$200,000 p.a and may be terminated by either party upon reasonable notice.
+The agreement has no specific term, remunerated in \$220,000 p.a and may be terminated by either party upon reasonable notice.
 The Company may terminate the agreement in the event of serious misconduct by either party without any compensatory payment.

 There was one service agreement in place formalising the terms of remuneration of Mr Glover.
-The agreement has no specific term, remunerated in \$200,000 p.a and may be terminated by either party upon reasonable notice.
+The agreement has no specific term, remunerated in \$210,000 p.a and may be terminated by either party upon reasonable notice.
 The Company may terminate the agreement in the event of serious misconduct by either party without any compensatory payment.

 There was one service agreement in place formalising the terms of remuneration of Mr Towns.
-The agreement has no specific term, remunerated in \$157,500 p.a and may be terminated by either party upon reasonable notice.
+The agreement has no specific term, remunerated in \$180,000 p.a and may be terminated by either party upon reasonable notice.
 The Company may terminate the agreement in the event of serious misconduct by either party without any compensatory payment.